 Floral Fragrances Today

 We continue to use floral notes in the fragrances of modern society.
-For example, fashion designer, Marc Jacobs, has devoted an entire perfume line to daisies.
-Each fragrance in the Daisy line takes a slightly different look at the aroma of the sweet smelling daisy flower.
+For example, fashion designer Marc Jacobs has devoted a perfume line to daisies.
+Each fragrance in the Daisy line takes a slightly different look at the sweet-smelling daisy flower's aroma.
 With lids that resemble a bouquet of daisies, even the bottles are inspired by flowers!
-While Marc Jacobs chose to focus his line on one particular flower, other fragrances have taken to mixing the scents of many flowers together.
+While Marc Jacobs focused his line on one particular flower, other fragrances have mixed many flower scents.

-The fragrance Flowerbomb, as its name suggests, is composed of a great many flowers that come together to create a flower explosion.
-These days, floral notes are even sometimes used in men’s fragrances.
-For example, Tom Ford Noir takes notes of violet and mixes them with leather to create a slightly sweet scent; the result of which is undeniably sexy.
+The fragrance Flowerbomb, as its name suggests, is composed of many flowers that come together to create a flower explosion.
+These days, floral notes are even sometimes used in men's fragrances.
+For example, Tom Ford's Noir takes notes of violet and mixes them with leather to create a slightly sweet scent, which is undeniably sexy.

-If you are interested in learning more about the many ways that flowers have inspired various fragrances and their designers, check out The Fragrance Outlet.
-After searching for your favorite fragrance, you’ll be able to see which notes make up its composition.
+To learn more about how flowers have inspired various fragrances and their designers, check out The Fragrance Outlet.
+After searching for your favorite fragrance, you will see which notes make up its composition.

 Back to Top